verta-service-account/modeldb-client/verta/docs/guides/client.rst

     $ python3 -V

-Or if you don't yet have Python, you can install it:
+Or if you don't yet have Python 3, you can install it:

 - on Windows by first installing `Chocolatey <https://chocolatey.org/>`_ and then running: